volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp_routing_policy.md

 `action` - (Optional) Actions to be applied if route matches the rule.
 See [Rules Action ](#rules-action) below for details.

 `match` - (Optional) Predicates which have to match information in route for action to be applied.
 See [Rules Match ](#rules-match) below for details.

-### Action Type Aggregate

-without sharing the more specific prefix.

 ### Action Type Allow